howtographql/howtographql/content/graphql/advanced/3-tooling-and-ecosystem.md

 ---
 title: Tooling and Ecosystem
-description: Learn about what makes GraphQL Ecosystem so great and what kind of tools are available to help build and use GraphQL APIs.
+description: Learn about what makes the GraphQL Ecosystem so great and what kind of tools are available to help build and use GraphQL APIs.
-question: What mechanism is used by most tools use to discover a server's type system?
+question: What mechanism is used by most tools to discover a GraphQL server's type system?
 answers: ["The IDL", "Introspection"]
 correctAnswer: 1
 draft: false